 A study in craftsmanship of wood joinery and concrete walls, this mixed-use, mid-rise building comprises eight spacious, multi-level apartments and a ground floor office space below.

-The plot at numbers 81-87 Weston Street is a gap site south of the Thames and close to London Bridge.
-It was originally occupied by an old warehouse building, which once functioned as an office.
-The rear wall of the warehouse served as a boundary to Guy Street Park to the south.
-It has been preserved and integrated into the new building as a record of changes to the area over the years.
+In the heart of Bermondsey, south London, 81-87 Weston Street is located close to London Bridge.
+It was originally occupied by an old warehouse building and later functioned as an office.
+The rear wall of the warehouse served as a boundary to Guy Street Park and has been preserved and integrated into the new building as a record of changes to the area over the years.

-The architecture of the local area is varied, characterised by new developments such as The Shard built in amongst more ubiquitous mid-rise Victorian warehouse buildings.
+The architecture of the local area is varied, characterised by new developments such as The Shard, constructed amongst more ubiquitous mid-rise Victorian warehouse buildings.
 The external appearance of the new building aims to reflect Southwark’s historical fabric whilst asserting the building’s unique spatial arrangement.

-The eight apartments of two and three bedrooms are arranged in two staggered blocks, three apartments in one and five in the other, with a stair and lift core running up the middle of each cluster.
+The eight apartments of two and three bedrooms are arranged in two staggered blocks.
+There are three apartments in one and five in the other, with a stair and lift core running up the middle of each cluster.
 This intelligent design ensures that all the apartments have a split section, are dual aspect and benefit from both north and south light.

 Housing Design Awards 2018 - shortlisted

 AIA UK Excellence in Design Awards: Commendation 2018